Sobeknakht I: Juridical Stela, Cairo JE 52453

+He holds the titles king's son, royal sealer, overseer of a half-domain, Nomarch, Nomarch of Nekhen, Sobeknakht (sꜣ-nsw; ḫtmw-bjtj; jmj-rꜣ gs-pr; ḥꜣtj-ꜥ; ḥꜣtj-ꜥ n nḫb sbk-nḫt).

+Khartoum 1087

+At Kerma, a travertine receptacle/vessel. naming the Nomarch of Nekhen, Sobeknakht (ḥꜣtj-ꜥ n nḫn sbk-nḫt).

+Posthumous

-Elkab Tomb Inscription
+Tomb Inscription, Elkab Tomb 66 (10)

-Sobeknakht I is known from the inscriptions in the tomb of the local governor Sobeknakht II as the father of the latter.
+Sobeknakht I is known from the inscriptions in the tomb of the Nomarch Sobeknakht II as the father of the latter.
 Furthermore, from these inscriptions it is clear that the wife of Sobeknakht I was a woman with the title hereditary princess and the name Nofru.
 Only recently his tomb was identified at Elkab.
-The inscriptions in the tomb are only badly preserved, but the mentioning of a woman called Nofru and remains of titles typical for local governors make the identification very likely.
+The inscriptions in the tomb are only badly preserved, but the mentioning of a woman called Nofru and remains of titles typical for Nomarchs make the identification very likely.